Nutrient Density 101

 Which nutrients do you need more of?

 Nutrient density should ideally be tailored to the individual to provide more of the nutrients that they are not getting currently getting enough of.

 - Someone following a strict plant-based diet may struggle to get enough B12, omega 3 and some amino acids but may be getting plenty of potassium and magnesium.

 - However, most people who eat some animal-based foods are getting plenty of B12 and protein and need to focus on minerals like potassium, magnesium, choline and phosphorus that are harder to get enough of.

 We have characterized the typical nutrient profile of different dietary approaches to help you identify the nutrients you probably need more of.
 However, for more accuracy, the Nutrient Optimiser also allows you to upload your food log (from Cronometer) to identify foods and meals that will balance your micronutrient profile by filling in your current nutrient gaps.

 Joel Fuhrman’s Aggregate Nutrient Density focused on a number of esoteric nutrients (e.g. lutein, zeaxanthin, phytosterols, glucosinolates, angiogenesis inhibitors, organosulfides, resveratrol and ORAC score) that aren’t quantified for all foods and there is little agreement on how much we need of them.
 However, without any consideration of amino acids or omega 3s Fuhrman’s ANDI system tends to bias towards plant-based foods.

-Meanwhile, Matt Lalonde’s version of nutrient density focused on all of the essential micronutrients, including amino acids.
+Meanwhile, Matt Lalonde’s version of nutrient density in food focused on all of the essential micronutrients, including amino acids.
 But, with all twelve essential amino acids included, Lalonde’s nutrient density system swings to the other extreme with meat-heavy foods at the top that are VERY high protein (approx 70%).

 Unfortunately, prioritising all 42 essential micronutrients tends to dilute the focus on the nutrients we need more of.

 Foods with adequate amounts of vitamins, minerals and essential fatty acids have heaps of protein, so there is no there is no need for most people to chase extra protein if they are eating foods with adequate of vitamins and minerals.